Beyond Content Relevance: Evaluating Instruction Following in Retrieval Models: More Details of InFoSearch

-Figure \ref{dataset analysis} illustrates the distribution of data across six dimensions in the FollowIR, InstructIR, and \emph{\textbf{InfoSearch}} datasets.
+Moreover, Figure \ref{dataset analysis} illustrates the distribution of data across six dimensions in the FollowIR, InstructIR, and \emph{\textbf{InfoSearch}} datasets.
 The chart highlights the varying proportions of query-document pairs based on dimensions like Audience, Keyword, Language, Length, Source, and Format.
-Table \ref{structure of dataset} shows the source of datasets used to collect query-document pairs for each dimension.
-Additionally, Table \ref{Audience example} to Table \ref{Source example} provide specific examples from each dimension in the \emph{\textbf{InfoSearch}} dataset.